 The US Social Security Administration (SSA) is an independent agency of the United States federal government.
-This agency specifically administers Social Security, a social insurance program for a variety of adults, children and families.
+This agency specifically administers Social Security benefits to a variety of adults, children and families.

-The SSA currently consists of programs for those in need of retirement, disability, and survivors’ benefits.
+The SSA currently consists of programs which administers benefits to those who are retired or suffer from a permanent disability.
 The SSA also provides Social Security numbers, which are assigned and administered to millions of people across the country.
-Social Security is designed to help many people in a variety of situations.
+Social Security is designed to help various people in a variety of situations.

-One program, Supplemental Security Income, aids the aged, blind, and disabled.
-The aged, blind and disabled are only some of those people influenced by Social Security.
+One such program, Supplemental Security Income, aids the aged, and disabled.
+The aged and disabled are only some of those people benefited by Social Security.
 In fact, the program affects many other people indirectly.
 The family members of older Americans, disabled Americans, and wounded warriors also benefit from Social Security.

 Social Security Administration Explained

-As of now, there are roughly 175 million people working and paying Social Security taxes.
+- As of now, there are roughly 175 million people working and paying social security taxes.
 Over 60 million people receive Social Security benefits on a monthly basis.
-The Administration helps to boost the quality of life for millions of Americans, from birth to death.
+The Administration helps boost the quality of life for millions of Americans.

-Starting with birth, many parents apply for a Social Security number.
+- At birth, parents apply for a social security number for their children.
 This number is maintained throughout the child’s lifetime and is a critical part of many important life stages and events.
-For instance, every new job requires that the applicant provide a valid Social Security number.
+For instance, every new job requires that the applicant provide a valid social security number.

-The Social Security number is also crucial to other types of applications.
+- The social security number is also crucial to other types of applications.
 Typically, a citizen must provide the SSN as proof of identity, employment or some other status.
 The SSN is also used to track and determine one’s earnings.
-Worker’s Wages And Income All employers collect what is known as FICA withholdings, or Federal Insurance Contributions Act with holdings.
+With respect to income, all employers collect what is known as Federal Insurance Contributions Act with holdings (FICA).

-By tracking these with holdings, the SSA determines Social Security retirement, disability, and survivors’ coverage for individuals and families.
+- By tracking these with holdings, the SSA determines Social Security retirement, disability, and survivors’ coverage for individuals and families.
 As of now, a worker can earn as much as four Social Security credits every year.
-The SSA requires 40 credits, 10 years of work, to qualify for retirement benefits.
+The SSA requires 40 credits, which translates into roughly 10 years of work in order to qualify for retirement benefits.